 The spring-loaded lever of mechanical machines has been replaced by a kind of round knob located on the right side of the device.
-The player can now turn this knob to control the speed and strength of the metal balls when they are released into the playing area.
+The player can now turn this knob to control the metal balls’ speed and strength when released into the playing area.

 Machine makers also added a central button in front of the player and a digital screen over the main winning pocket (the start Chucker) to play all kinds of animated mini-games.
 Those mini-games are triggered when you get a ball inside the start Chucker.

 Moreover, pachinko parlors tried to diversify the business by offering new variations in the game.
-For example, many machines now display a row of three numbers on their central screen, just like a slot machine in casinos.
+For example, many machines now display a row of three numbers on their central screen, just like slot machines in casinos.

 How to Play Pachinko?

 Finding a pachinko is easy since they are present in most cities.
-Moreover, they are noisy so you might actually hear them before even seeing them!
-Due to the strict Japanese law, you must be at least 18 to have the right to enter a pachinko parlor.
+Moreover, they are noisy, so you might hear them before seeing them!
+Due to strict Japanese law, you must be at least 18 to have the right to enter a pachinko parlor.

 The stars of the pachinko are its tiny balls.
-Actually, the name ¨pachinko¨ is derived from the metallic ¨pachin¨ sound of the balls when they are moving inside the machines.
+The name ¨pachinko¨ is derived from the metallic ¨pachin¨ sound of the balls when they are moving inside the machines.
 So the first thing to do is get your pachinko balls.